rdelfin/pe_mentorship/week_2/ex_1.md

   on how `ls` works (you'll be surprised how many ways you can use that).

+## Standard Input, Standard Output, and Standard Error

+Before we continue, we need to discuss three special "files": standard input, standard output and standard error.
+These are three special "files" (or more accurately file descriptors) which represent standard, main input, output, and error output channel for your program.
+When things are setup normally, standard input is what you get when you type in things into the terminal.
+Standard output and standard error are both printed out straight to the terminal, but can be separted out using piping and redirection (a topic for later on).
+They're important to keep in mind because whenever you do things like call `printf()` from your program, it'll send data to standard output.
+Standard input gets used by functions like `gets()` and `scanf()`.

 ## Piping

 The last thing we'll discuss this week is piping.
 This is the operation of passing